-- Update your address by logging in at MySystem.
-Be sure your records show a correct preferred address, phone and email, so future correspondence will not be delayed.
+- the "Personal Details" records display the correct preferred address, phone, and email, so future correspondence will not be delayed

 Employees who have more than six months of state service and are not transferring to another state agency will be paid for vacation time.
-If you leave employment mid-month, any unused vacation time is generally applied until the end of the month.
+If you leave employment mid-month, any unused vacation time is generally applied at the end of the month.
 Any remaining vacation time will then be paid in a lump sum.
 This payment will occur within 6-8 weeks after your last day of employment.

 If you transfer to another state agency, which includes another UNT System component, your vacation and sick leave balances will transfer only if there is no interruption in service.